Jackson Photos

 There is disagreement as to identification of persons in photo.
 They have also been identified as:

-S. L. Spicer; Bar Proprietor Reuben M. Tutttle; Willard Miner, Sr.; Bartender Theophilus Lloyd; Walt Spicer; Frank LaShaw; Jack Gray, and Alva Simpson.
+S. L. Spicer; Bar Proprietor Reuben M. Tutttle; Willard Miner, Sr.; Bartender Theophilus W. Lloyd; Walt Spicer; Frank LaShaw; Jack Gray, and Alva Simpson.

-Next Page: Jackson Continued.
+Next Page: Jackson Continued, The Cowboy Bar.